Vote for the Winner of Last Month's CNC Project Challenge!

 Here's what last month's challenge is all about!

-â¨Challenge Theme: CNC creations made for the dinner table (anything kitchen related)
+â¨Challenge Theme: CNC Projects made with the help of AI

 đPrizes for the Winners: